grafana/k6-docs/src/data/markdown/docs/30 xk6-browser/01 Get started/01 Welcome.md

 <Blockquote mod="note" title="">

-We're currently (January 2023) migrating most xk6-browser APIs to be async and return a Promise.
+We're currently (February 2023) migrating most browser module APIs to be async and return a Promise.
 To make this simpler, our goal is to use the async/await keywords.
-For more information, check out [Running xk6-browser](/javascript-api/xk6-browser/get-started/running-xk6-browser/).
+For more information, check out [Running browser tests](/javascript-api/xk6-browser/get-started/running-xk6-browser/).

 </Blockquote>